vueuse/vueuse/packages/shared/provideLocal/index.md

 # provideLocal

-`provide` with ability to call `injectLocal` to obtain the value after call provide in the same component.
+Extended `provide` with ability to call `injectLocal` to obtain the value in the same component.

 ## Usage